-I often use kombucha in condiments, in salads, and in other beverages to add a probiotic kick, but I've never been crazy about drinking it plain.
+I often use kombucha in condiments, in salads, and in other beverages to add a probiotic kick, but I've been most ambivalent about drinking it plain.
 At various times, I've played around with flavors and come up with a few that I've nominally liked, but this one… ho ho!
 It's good!

 What's extra-fun is that my two-year-old would rather drink this kombucha than apple juice.
 Score!

-In the case of chai kombucha, there are some recipes that recommend making the tea by using chai teabags in your original brew, which would brew it and flavor it at the same time.
-However, I would strongly caution against this, thanks to the expert advice found at Cultures for Health and Get Kombucha!, as the added essential oils found in the chai teabags can affect the health of your scoby and interfere with the brewing process, causing an unsafe final product.
+For the first fermentation, no. The essential oils that are naturally in chai spices (as well as added by some manufacturers) can affect the health of your SCOBY and interfere with the brewing process, causing an unsafe final product.
 I always like to use pH test strips to make sure my batches are safe – if your kombucha is less than 4.0, you know you're good to go.

 Click here to see how to get more fermented foods in your diet.

 - 1 quart plain, unflavored kombucha, (see how to make kombucha)

 - 1 cinnamon stick